 'Megharoopan'

-A semi-arty Malayalam movie is in the making - a biopic on late poet P.Kunhiraman Nair (1906-'78).
-The poet, known as just "P" (that makes things easy to those non-Mallus who may find his name a twister!), was famous as much for his uniquely Bohemian lifestyle as for the vividly colorful and repetitive evocations of Keralan landscapes and classical culture in his work - he was particularly besotted with the idyllic Nila river valley.
-The movie is titled 'Ivan Megharoopan' (in crude translation, "Behold, a Cloud-like Man!").
+A semi-arty Malayalam film is in the making - a biopic on late poet P.Kunhiraman Nair (1906-'78).
+The poet, known as just "P" (that makes things easy to those non-Mallus who may find his name a twister!), was famous as much for his uniquely Bohemian lifestyle as for the vividly colorful evocations of Keralan landscapes and culture (folk and classical) that fill his work - he was particularly besotted with the Nila river valley and never tired of painting word-landscapes of this idyllic region.
+The film is titled 'Ivan Megharoopan' (in crude translation, "Behold, a Cloud-like Man!").
 A promotional blurb for the movie goes: "What manner of man was this?....
 He was no ordinary man, He was Megharoopan!"

-I am sort of familiar with the work of P; my involvement with classical Keralan culture - Kathakali, festivals, caparisoned elephants, the works... - is real albeit limited; most of my life happens far away from all that.
-At any rate, I do have to record the making of this movie here because...
+I am sort of familiar with the work of P; my involvement with classical Keralan culture - Kathakali, festivals, caparisoned elephants, the works... - is limited albeit real since most of my life happens far away from all that.
+Whatever, I have to record the making of this movie here because...

-Due to a coincidence (as is usually the case with me!), I read a Malayalam poem by Attoor Ravivarma yesterday - 'Megharoopan'.
+Due to a coincidence (as is usually the case with me!), I read, just the otherday, a Malayalam poem by Attoor Ravivarma - 'Megharoopan'.
 The poem is a celebratory evocation of heroic virtues - loftiness, generosity, joyousness, elegance, invincibility,... congealed together in the immense thunder-cloud like presence of a mighty bull-elephant.
-The poem gives the tusker, a much-beloved and repeated image of classical Keralan and Indian tradition, a novel spin, turning the very famous Kalidasan metaphor inside out: "(the love-lorn Yaksha happened to see the approach of) a massive thundercloud, bursting with unbridled power like a tusker toying with a riverine mudbank".
+The poem gives the tusker, a much-beloved and oft-repeated image of Keralan and Indian tradition, a novel spin, and turns a very famous Kalidasan metaphor inside out: ("the love-lorn Yaksha happened to see a massive thundercloud; it approached, bursting with unbridled power like a tusker toying with a riverine mudbank").

-Attoor prefers to hint and suggest rather than describe; so his poem never mentions 'P'; but his spirit is unmistakeably present.
-Beginning: "Stature excelling the Sahyan (mountain), generosity greater than the gentle Nila's, virtues of noble forbears assume form and expression in you!"
-'Megharoopan' reworks images and metaphors 'P' used to revel in (the vast sand-banks that flank Nila, the moonlight of 'thiruvathira'...)- excavating them for deeper epiphanies.
+Attoor prefers to hint and suggest rather than describe - 'Megharoopan' never mentions P but his restless spirit is unmistakably present.
+Beginning "Stature excelling the Sahyan (mountain), generosity greater than the gentle Nila's, virtues of noble forbears assume form and expression in you!", 'Megharoopan' subtly reworks images and metaphors P used to revel in (the vast sand-banks that flank Nila, the moonlight of 'thiruvathira'...), excavating them for deeper epiphanies.

-The makers of 'Ivan Megharoopan' have not mentioned Attoor's poem in any online document on the movie.
-Maybe they actually did, somewhere; maybe they did not.
-It is also possible, the word 'megharoopan' was coined by "P" himself, so the movie-makers do not owe Attoor a major debt; but I do feel they owe him an honorable mention.
+To my knowledge, the makers of 'Ivan Megharoopan' have not mentioned Attoor's poem as the source of the film's name in any online document on the movie.
+It is possible, the word 'megharoopan' was originally coined by P himself; but I do feel Attoor deserves an honorable mention.

 On a personal note: